taketec/stream-sync/README.md

 ## Features i would love to implement later with time -
 - Feature to upload video files and stream them with hls in a watch party
 - making the overall ui/ux better
-- adding dp to the 'users in room' section
+- adding a display picture to the 'users in room' section
 - adding custom player controls to the react player, or using a better player like vidstack-io so that we can distinguish between user inputs and server made inputs to the video-player as mentioned in the article